 Example: John slips the “date rape drug” Rohypnol into Jane’s drink.
 Once the drug takes effect, they have sex.

-Here, John committed the Nevada crime of sexual assault (NRS 200.366) because Jane had no idea she was given a drug that would alter her ability to consent.
+Here, John committed sexual assault (NRS 200.366) because Jane had no idea she was given a drug that would alter her ability to consent.
 Now look at another example:

 Example: John puts an Ambien into Jane’s drink, which he tells her is just a painkiller.
 Once the drug takes effect, John lets her ex-boyfriend Max into her apartment so he can smash her windows.